GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

   [`ReadableStreamDefaultController`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStreamDefaultController)
   by default.
 - `pull(controller)`: Can be used to control the stream as more chunks are fetched.
-It is called repeatedly as long as the stream's internal queue of chunks is not full, up until queue reaches its high water mark.
+It is called repeatedly as long as the stream's internal queue of chunks is not full, up until the queue reaches its high water mark.
 If `pull()` returns a promise, it will not be called again until that promise fulfills; if the promise rejects, the stream will become errored.
 - `cancel(reason)`: Called when the stream consumer cancels the stream.